Clinical Diagnosis

 Immunoglobulins (Igs) are proteins produced in response to invasion by foreign pathogens in the body.
 In humans, five distinct classes have been identified, i.e. IgG, IgM, IgA, IgE, and IgD.
 In recent years, the research of non-IgG antibodies has attracted much attention due to their distinct advantages in immunotherapy.
 Here, Creative Biolabs gives a brief introduction to the diagnostic applications of non-IgG antibody isotypes.

 IgM is the largest antibody, and it is the first antibody to appear in response to initial exposure to an antigen.
 As a result, the detection of specific IgM against a pathogen in the serum of patients is often used to help disease diagnosis based on ELISA methods.
-For instance, Schaade et al. (2001) reported the use of the Enzygnost Epstein-Barr virus (EBV) ELISA system for the diagnosis of EBV infection based on the determination of virus-specific IgG and IgM antibodies.
+For instance, some virus infection could be diagnosed through the ELISA determination of virus-specific IgG and IgM antibodies.
 Besides, as it is synthesized by the fetus, IgM can’t cross the placenta.
 Therefore, the presence of IgM in the fetus or newborn indicates intrauterine infection and IgM detections are useful for the diagnosis of congenital infections such as Toxoplasmosis, syphilis, rubella, cytomegalovirus infection, and human immunodeficiency viruses (HIV) infection.

 The main function of IgE is its immune defense against different parasites.
 Besides, it has an essential role in allergic diseases and is found to be elevated in various autoimmune diseases.
 It is a golden role to detect IgE antibodies by a serological method or by its companion in vivo skin test assay, which simply identifies whether a state of sensitization (IgE antibody positivity) exists in a patient to a particular allergenic specificity.
 Besides, specific applications of IgE antibodies testing include the diagnosis of different allergic diseases, including aeroallergen inhalation-induced disease, drug allergy, food allergy, etc.